-We continue to maintain a strong balance sheet and finished the quarter with a cash balance of approximately \$1.3 billion and an undrawn credit facility of \$600.0 million.
-In June 2005, we received net proceeds after underwriting commissions of \$246.3 million relating to the issuance of Senior Subordinated Notes with an aggregate principal amount of \$250.0 million due 2013 and a fixed interest rate of 7.625%.
-We expect to use the net proceeds of this offering to repurchase our outstanding LYONs on August 2, 2005.
+We continue to maintain a strong balance sheet and finished the quarter with a cash balance of approximately \$0.9 billion and an undrawn credit facility.
+During the third quarter of 2005, we repurchased the remaining outstanding LYONs for \$352.0 million in cash.
+This was partially funded by the net proceeds from the Senior Subordinated Notes offering of \$250.0 million in June 2005.
 There were no other changes to our financing or capital structure in the quarter.